Home

 And as with Firefox, if images aren't appearing, go into the Preferences menu, and click on the Security icon.

-Make sure both 'Enable Java' and 'Enable JavaScript' are checked off.
+Make sure both 'Enable Java' and 'Enable JavaScript' are checked.